Energy marketing and you

 A contract is legally binding.
 Read it carefully and don’t feel pressured into agreeing to a contract that you haven’t read or don’t understand.

 Always keep copies of the information provided to you by energy marketers, as well as a copy of any contract you sign.
-Remember to print off or save documents that are available on the energy retailer’s website in case they are removed from the site in the future.
+Remember to print off or save documents that are available on the energy provider's website in case they are removed from the site in the future.

 Another way to find the best energy deal

-It’s important to remember you are under no obligation to agree to proceed with a new energy plan based on these marketing approaches.
+It’s important to remember you are under no obligation to agree to a new energy plan based on these marketing approaches.
 Visit Energy Made Easy to find an energy deal that best suits your needs.

 How EWOQ can help